Oakley, Buckinghamshire: 21st century

 In 2003 Oakley featured in national and international news again through an exhibition marking the 40th anniversary of the Great Train Robbery.
 The guest speakers included the mastermind behind the robbery and ex-gang-leader Bruce Reynolds, John Wooley and John Maris (see above) – all meeting for the first time.
 On show were memorabilia from the robbery, Bruce Reynold's Lotus Cortina, the lorry and one of the Land Rovers used in the raid.
-Like many other English villages, in the years between 2000 and 2011, Oakley lost many local facilities, including its post office, shop, surgery, filling station and one of its pubs (the Royal Oak).
+Like a number of other English villages, in the years between 2000 and 2011, Oakley lost many local facilities, including its post office, shop, surgery, filling station and one of its pubs (the Royal Oak).
 The remaining businesses include one public house (the Chandos Arms) and Oakley Garage.

 On 28 April 2017, a paving stone will be laid at the foot of the war memorial to commemorate 100 years since the winning of a Victoria Cross by Edward Brooks in Fayet, France on 28 April 1917 (only two such stones will be laid in Buckinghamshire).

 On 30 September 2021, Oakley Parish Council bought the Chandos Arms. from Punch Taverns. after the company had threatened to de-licence this last remaining pub and sell it as a development opportunity.
 This action will ensure the facility is available for the villagers over the next decades.
 Other plans for the village in 2022 are a small shop and cafe attached to the village hall and rollout of ultrafast broadband to the village.

 St. Mary's parish is now part of the Church of England Benefice of Worminghall with Ickford, Oakley and Shabbington.

 Oakley Church of England Combined School is a mixed, voluntary controlled primary school, that takes children between the ages of four and 11.
 It has about 100 pupils.

 The village had a football club, Oakley United, which was successful in the Oxford Senior League and Oving Cup during the 2010s.